Enneagram Type 6: Career Matches for “The Loyalist”

 #2.
 Teacher

 Sixes make attentive, thoughtful educators who care about the well-being of their students and not just about their grades.
 They create a positive, supportive environment in the classroom and ensure everyone leaves class with at least the basics of the subject at hand.
+An Enneagram 6 female educator might excel in this role, providing a nurturing and secure environment for her students.

 Thanks to their need for structure, they create meticulous lesson plans that cover all aspects of the topic they are teaching.
 Committed and loyal, they also ensure their students adopt optimal discipline when it comes to learning.